onedata/onedata-documentation/docs/admin-guide/onezone/configuration/data-discovery.md

 ![image](../../../../images/user-guide/data-discovery/x-spaces-list-operations.png)

-`Add one of your spaces` options was already shown in [creating a harvester](#creating-a-new-harvester) section. `Invite space using token` opens a window with token, which should be passed to the owner of the space we would like to join to our harvester.
+`Add one of your spaces` options has already been shown in [creating a harvester](#creating-a-new-harvester) section. `Invite space using token` opens a window with token, which should be passed to the owner of the space we would like to join to our harvester.